kaushaltheeG/Faulty-Rocket/README.md

 3. Improve upon the animations
   _ the rocket and level backgrounds have to the potential to be better
 4. Change the UI of the site
+5. Reduce the severity of the error handling